 Positively, demand for the battery electric (BEV), plug-in hybrid (PHEV) and hybrid (HEV) vehicles grew by 32.2%, 72.1% and 45.7% respectively.
 Sales of diesel cars fell -64.5% and petrol were down -40.4%.
 Both registrations from fleet and private buyers declined, however sales to private consumers performed better in comparison (-15.2% as opposed to -27.5% for fleets).

-Sue Robinson added: “It is encouraging to see that strong sales of electrified vehicles partly offset the monthly decline.
-Year to date, the market is 20% above last year, although the overall performance is not yet at pre-pandemic levels.
+Sue Robinson said it was “encouraging” to see that strong sales of electrified vehicles partly offset the monthly decline.